China is squeezing North Korea - but not too hard

 Related: North Korea threatens to sink U.S. aircraft carrier

 There have been some suggestions from Chinese media and experts that Beijing might consider halting the oil supply if North Korea goes ahead with another nuclear test.
-Gasoline price have reportedly spiked in Pyongyang in recent days, but the reasons for the sudden increase weren't clear.
+Gasoline prices have reportedly spiked in Pyongyang in recent days, but the reasons for the sudden increase weren't clear.

 To really pressure North Korea, experts say China would need to cut off the oil supply for a long stretch of time, a move that would be too risky for Beijing.